Handbook on Migration and Development

 9781789907124 Edward Elgar Publishing

-Edited by Raúl Delgado Wise, Professor and Director of the Doctoral Programme in Development Studies, Autonomous University of Zacatecas, Mexico, Branka Likic-Brboric, Institute for Research on Migration, Ethnicity and Society (REMESO), Linköping University, Sweden, Ronaldo Munck, Head of Civic Engagement, Dublin City University, Ireland and Carl-Ulrik Schierup, Institute for Research on Migration, Ethnicity and Society (REMESO), Linköping University, Sweden
+Edited by Raúl Delgado Wise, Professor and Founding Director, Doctoral Programme in Development Studies, Autonomous University of Zacatecas, Mexico, Branka Likic-Brboric, Professor, Institute for Research on Migration, Ethnicity and Society (REMESO), Linköping University, Sweden, Ronaldo Munck, Professor of Sociology, Dublin City University, Ireland and Carl-Ulrik Schierup, Professor, Institute for Research on Migration, Ethnicity and Society (REMESO), Linköping University, Sweden

 This Handbook presents a comprehensive overview of the interaction between migration and development from a range of critical and counter-hegemonic perspectives.
 Exploring the strengths and weaknesses of existing practices connected with the migration and development nexus, contributing authors provide a clear understanding of their complex dynamics.